iijere/christmas/README.md

 # New function to efficiently get metadata
 def get_log_metadata(client, all_keys):
     """
-    Instead of downloading all logs, get metadata and track what we already have Returns a set of unique log entry identifiers (date + IP + timestamp)
+    More thorough approach to identify existing log entries Returns a set of unique log entry identifiers (date + time + IP)
     """
     existing_log_entries = set()

-    download_count = 0
+    # Track most recent timestamp for each IP address
-    max_downloads = 10  # Limit number of files to download for sampling
+    latest_timestamps = {}

-    # Sample approach: only download a subset of files to determine patterns
+    # Process all keys for the current date to ensure complete deduplication
     for date, keys in all_keys.items():
-        for key in keys:
+        # Sort keys by timestamp to process them in chronological order
-            if download_count >= max_downloads:
+        sorted_keys = sorted(keys)

-                break
+        for key in sorted_keys:
             try:
                 log_s3_response = client.get_object(Bucket=BUCKET_NAME, Key=key)
                 log_content = log_s3_response.get("Body").read().decode('utf-8')